pytorch/pytorch.github.io/_posts/2020-11-1-pytorch-developer-day-2020.md

 * [Livestream event page](https://www.facebook.com/events/802177440559164/)
 * [Apply for an invitation to the networking event](https://pytorchdeveloperday.fbreg.com/apply)

-Visit https://pytorchdeveloperday.fbreg.com/ to learn more.
+Visit the [event website](https://pytorchdeveloperday.fbreg.com/) to learn more.
 We look forward to welcoming you to PyTorch Developer Day on November 12th!

 Thank you,

-**The PyTorch team**
+The PyTorch team